NICK HUGHES INTERVIEW BY JEFF BLOOVMAN OF PRACTICALLY TACTICAL & ARMED DYNAMICS

 I still have a long list of people I want to train with…hopefully one day, I’ll find the time.

 Great question.
 I think the premise behind the book came about while doing all the bodyguard training.
 I used to wonder why nobody in the self-defense world was teaching the same situational awareness training we were getting.
-All the self-defense books, and instructors, started with the premise that you’d already been attacked.
-In the Executive Protection world, we were learning that was the last thing you wanted to do.
+All the self-defense books and instructors started with the premise that you’d already been attacked.
+In the Executive Protection world, we learned that was the last thing you wanted to do.
 Learning how the bad guys operated and how best to avoid them was more important.

 S.I.V.A.

-To elaborate a little bit more, I discovered that almost all crime follows a series of steps which I call SIVA.
-The S stands for “selection,” and that deals with who they pick and why they picked them in particular.
+To elaborate a little bit more, I discovered that almost all crimes follow a series of steps, which I call SIVA.
+The S stands for “selection,” which deals with who they pick and why they chose them in particular.
 Next comes “I” for “isolation,” which is how they operate on the periphery of tourist traps and or quiet areas after leaving clubs and so on and how we can harden our profile during that vulnerable period.
 The third is “V” for “verbal,” which is the patter they use to distract you so, once they’re close enough, they can launch their assault and catch you unawares.
 Last is the attack.
-From that, we can see that 75% of the whole problem has nothing to do with fighting.
+From that, we can see that 75% of the problem has nothing to do with fighting.
 If you can learn to master these soft skills, then fighting almost becomes unnecessary.

 To pound the point home…if all you can do is fight, then you’re like the guy with the hammer.
 Every problem looks like a nail.
 If, on the other hand, you have some training in situational awareness, then you can choose to avoid the risks of fighting almost altogether.